• Youth housing at Østre Gasværk - Grunwalds Have

 Overview

-Grunwald's Garden will be a development of 223 youth housing units of 56 m2 each and a rehearsal stage for Østre Gasværk, drawing the creative environment right into the young residential environment.
-The building is located on the edge between Østerbro's and close to public transport.
+Grunwalds Have will be a development with 223 youth housing units of 56 m2 each, as well as a rehearsal stage for Østre Gasværk, bringing the creative environment right into the young residential environment.
+The building is located on the edge of Østerbro's block of flats and the large playing fields and close to public transport.

 Facts